 Typical colony morphology on MacConkey agar is as follows:

-Escherichia coli: colonies and confluent growth appear bright pink to red and surrounded by a pink halo (see Fig. 7).
+Escherichia coli: colonies and confluent growth appear bright pink to red and surrounded by a pink precipitate (cloudiness) in the agar surrounding the growth (see Fig. 7).

-Enterobacter: colonies and confluent growth appear bright pink to red but are not surrounded by a pink halo (see Fig. 8).
+Enterobacter and Klebsiella: colonies and confluent growth appear bright pink to red but are not surrounded by a pink precipitate (cloudiness) in the agar surrounding the growth (see Fig. 8).

 Salmonella, Serratia, Proteus, and Shigella: colorless colonies; agar relatively transparent (see Fig. 9).